-An example of the Cisco line of access devices for the IGX WAN switches is the Cisco 3800 family of products.
+An example of the Cisco line of access devices for the IGX WAN switches is the Cisco 3810 family of products.
 The Cisco access devices run the Cisco IOS (operating system) and have a control terminal separate from the node's control terminal.
-The access device itself takes IOS commands, but once a control session has been established, you control the interface between the node and the access device through StrataView Plus or by using commands on the command line interface (CLI).
-For descriptions of the CLI commands that apply to the FTM and connections to the Cisco access devices, refer to the Cisco WAN Switching Command Reference.
-Individual manuals also exist for the Cisco access devices.
-Currently, you can refer to the Cisco Access Products 3800 Series Installation Guide and the Cisco 3800 Series Software Configuration Guide and Command Reference.
+The access device itself takes IOS commands, but once a control session has been established, you control the interface between the node and the access device through Cisco WAN Manager or by using commands on the command line interface (CLI).
+For descriptions of the CLI commands that apply to the FTM and connections to the Cisco access devices, refer to the Cisco WAN Switching Command Reference publication.
+Individual publications also exist for the Cisco 3810 Software Configuration Guide and Command Reference publication.

-For the Cisco access devices, you can add connections between the following endpoints.:
+For the Cisco access devices, you can add connections between the following endpoints: